 On The Road To The Forest

 – The Greek Orphanage, which is the second-largest wooden structure in Europe, is located on the road that goes to the Hagios Sotiros Christou Monastery.
-It’s a dilapidated building that has not been in use since 1964 and has suffered a lot of weather damage since.
+It’s a dilapidated building that has not been in use since 1964 and has suffered a lot of weather damage since then.
 They’ve closed most of it off, so there’s not much you can see.
 Because of this, we don’t recommend that you come here in vain.
-The Greek Orphanage was selected as one of the seven endangered cultural heritage sites in Europe in March, meaning that it will go under renovation.
+The Greek Orphanage was selected as one of the seven endangered cultural heritage sites in Europe so it’s currently under renovation.
 Great news!
 So be on the lookout in the next couple of years to see if it’s been renovated.
 Click here for the location.
+Number 5 on the map.

 In The Maden Area

-– Check out Hamidiye Mosque and Meziki Mansion (Click here for the location) on Malul Gazi Street.
+– Check out Hamidiye Mosque and Meziki Mansion (Click here for the location) Number 6 on the map. on Malul Gazi Street.
 The mansion is now used as a hotel and a film set.
 Click here for the location.
+Number 7 on the map.

 2. If You Have Time, Check out Adakule for a Great View